30 November 2021 (updated: 25 July 2024)

 ePrescriptions are tightly connected to meds delivery apps.
 This kind of software should not only store patients’ data, but also be easily integrated within the hospital and doctors’ systems, and alert the doctor of potential medication conflicts.

-On some markets, (although it very much depends on the government regulations and specific ePrescriptions advancement), it is possible to complement the two services into one and enable patients to store their prescriptions and deliver the meds within one platform.
+On some markets, (although it very much depends on government regulations and specific 3-prescription advancement), it is possible to complement the two services into one and enable patients to store their prescriptions and deliver the meds within one platform.

 • Learn more about Capsule, an American ePharmacy startup enabling meds delivery, featured in our article about top grossing NYC startups.

-Taking care of your mental health has become the silver lining of the pandemic.
+Taking care of your mental health has become the silver lining of the pandemic, and the development of mental health applications has surged.
 Lockdowns and the overall lack of social interaction started the very important, but long overdue conversation about our well-being.
-Digital possesses an enormous potential not only to make mental health help accessible for many more people, but can also build up societal acceptance around the concept of caring for oneself.
+Digital possesses an enormous potential not only to make mental health help accessible for many more people but can also build up societal acceptance around the concept of caring for oneself.

-The topic of mental health apps is definitely wide.
-We’re talking relaxation apps, journaling apps etc, but also complex anxiety and depression programs as well as platforms enabling people to schedule their psychotherapy visits.
+The topic of mental health apps is definitely wide, encompassing various mental health app features such as relaxation techniques, journaling, and complex anxiety and depression programs.
+We’re talking relaxation apps, journaling apps, etc, but also complex anxiety and depression programs as well as platforms enabling people to schedule their psychotherapy visits.
 Tele-psychotherapy is also a new trend, however, researchers and psychologists themselves are yet inconclusive about if the outcomes and effects might be comparable (many schools of psychology rely heavily on face-to-face contact).

 Health tracking apps

 Health tracking apps comprise probably the widest and the most popular group of healthcare apps available for consumers.
-Health tracking may involve many areas of users’ life: physical activity, basic health data collection like heart rate, sleep rate, weight loss.
+Health tracking may involve many areas of users’ lives: physical activity, and basic health data collection like heart rate, sleep rate, and weight loss.
 Often they are companion apps to wearables that help collect accurate data.

-Professional and well-researched health tracking apps are somewhat connected with remote patient management apps, as they aid to prevent and to monitor people’s health accurately.
+Professional and well-researched health tracking apps are somewhat connected with remote patient management apps, as they aid in preventing and monitoring people’s health accurately.

-Creating comprehensible solutions based on consultations with both: doctors and end-users is the go-to way to create a sustainable and widely used health tracking app with a bright future.
-Mimicking or digitalizing a healthcare function is not enough of a strategy for 2022, always remember to look at the big picture and solve your users’ potential pain points.
+Creating comprehensible solutions based on consultations with both: doctors and end-users is the go-to way to create a sustainable and widely used health-tracking app with a bright future.
+Mimicking or digitalizing a healthcare function is not enough of a strategy for 2024, always remember to look at the big picture and solve your users’ potential pain points.

-No matter which direction you want to pursue, the idea is just the beginning, and you need a solid strategy for your digital product, backed up with research, good budget and interface choices.
+No matter which direction you want to pursue, the idea is just the beginning, and you need a solid strategy for your digital product, backed up with research, a good budget, and interface choices.

 The strategy phase and a thorough roadmap of your app (even if it’s an MVP) are crucial to establish your market presence.
 You can learn more about what steps to take in our article on how to build healthcare apps: How to Design & Develop a Healthcare App?